bbauska/JS-Practical-Intro-to-JavaScript/README.md

 11 false
 ```

-The !operator not only negates a value, but also converts it to a boolean.
-For instance, the negation
+<p>The <mark>!operator</mark> not only negates a value, but also converts it to a boolean.
-of a string can be described as follows:
+For instance, the negation of a string can be described as follows:</p>

-	• the empty string ("") is evaluated as false by default in a boolean expression.
+	• the <mark>empty string ("")</mark> is evaluated as false by default in a boolean expression.
 Negating this
 	value yields true.
 	• An arbitrary at least one character long string is evaluated as true in a boolean expression.
 	Negating this value yields false.